Callers want solutions when they call a contact center—either through IVR self-service or a quick connection to an agent who can help.

 If your contact center is wrestling with frustrated callers and abandoned calls, you might need to evaluate your IVR.
 Intelligent IVR and call routing methods should enhance the customer experience, not hinder it—providing effective deflection when possible and quick escalation when necessary.

-The best call routing begins online.
+But first: the best call routing begins online.

 Today’s customers start their support journey online.
 They browse websites, scour FAQ pages, interact with chatbots, and look for other self-service opportunities.
 But when they transition from a digital to a voice channel, they have to restart their support journey, and brands lose all that valuable tracking information.